Tshark Cheat Sheet

 We can save the output of our capture to a file to be read later.
 Later versions of Wireshark save the output in the pcapng by default.
 However, we can save in other formats as well.
 To check the supported format, run the command below:

-To save the output, we use the -w switch.
-Using the -w switch provides raw packet data, not text.
-If you want text output, you need to redirect stdout (e.g., using >).
-Don't use the -w option for this.
+switch provides raw packet data, not text.
+If you want text output, you need to redirect stdout (e.g., using >

-To save a capture to a file name http_capture.pcapng:
+To save a capture to a file name http_capture.pcapng

 Wireshark Cheat Sheet Github